Overdrivr/pytelemetrycli/README.md

 This command line interface is for you if:

-* you are using `printf` to debug your application (and looking for a better way)
+* you are using `printf` to debug your application
-* you are all the time re-writing custom protocols on top of the serial port for each new application (and hating it)
+* you are all the time re-writing custom protocols for the serial port
-* you need a **reliable** and **error-tolerant** communication protocol for your application, that will run both on desktop and embedded
+* you need a **reliable** and **error-tolerant** communication protocol for your application
-* you need to finely tune your application, but so far you are compiling/flashing the code all over again after each parameter change
+* you want to finely tune your application without loosing time compiling & flashing just to tune a parameter
-* you want to **plot** parameters of your application in **real-time** in a clean, fast and reliable way
+* you want to **plot** parameters of your application in **real-time**
-* your embedded device has very limited resources and will tolerate only a fast and lightweight communication library
+* your embedded device has very limited resources and will tolerate only a lightweight communication library
 * you have found some other communication protocol but cannot manage to integrate it on your specific device

 If you recognize yourself with any of the above points, this application is for you.